Stop Losing Strategy In Bad Briefs

 How this is different from content optimization tools

-- The same competitive and SERP signals flow into the brief, not a separate interface.
+• Strategy baked in, not bolted on.
+The same competitive and SERP signals flow into the brief from your topical map and Authority Planner.
+You do not need a separate content optimization step.

 You end up with content that would satisfy an optimizer, without forcing writers and editors through another tool and another workflow.
 The same signals those tools extract are already reflected in the brief and the draft, because Floyi pulls from SERPs, competitors, and your topical map before anyone writes a word.